- UN Agenda 2030

 Reconciliation of Elderly Care and Work

-More and more people work and at the same time care for their relatives.
+More and more people are working and at the same time looking after children or relatives in need of care.
 How do policies support these people to handle this double burden?
 The Observatory takes up this question and conducts comprehensive research on the issue.
-A European Expert Meeting addressed this topic.
-The research focuses on leave and financial support for family caregivers.

 Cross-border cooperation to safeguard services of general interest